aedobbyn/beer-data-science/compile/compile.md

 ```

-Then we collapse further; right now we just combine all wheaty bears into Wheat and Pils-like beers into Pilsener (with two e's) by `fct_collapse`ing those levels.
+Then we'll collapse a few styles even further based on some knowledge of beer similarity.
+For now, all this means is that we'll combine all wheaty bears into Wheat and Pils-like beers into Pilsener (with two e's) by `fct_collapse`ing those levels.
 I'd be interested to hear if people think we should also collapse other similar styles.
-On the other hand, are there collapsed styles that are too broad?
+Or, on the other hand, are there collapsed styles that are too broad?

 ```r